anathonous/debian-btrfs/README.md

 ### Creating partitions

-Perform formatting and partitioning with Gnome Disks or `parted`.
+Perform formatting and partitioning with cfdisk.

- - Format drive using `gpt` partition table
- - Make partitions but do not create filesystems (If using Gnome Disks, choose filesystem `other` then `No Filesystem`)
- - Label your partitions

-Suggested partitions on example drive `/dev/nvme0n1`:

- - /dev/nvme0n1p1 with label `EFI` for UEFI (suggested 1GB, systemd-boot stores kernel+initrd here)
- - /dev/nvme0n1p2 with label `Debian` install (will include /boot and swap)
- - optional extra unpartitioned free space for Windows

-Verify partition names with `lsblk` and write down partion UUIDs from `blkid` before proceeding.

-Open a terminal and `sudo -s` to root.

-Install the needed packages:

-    apt install debootstrap
+ cfdisk /dev/nvme0n1
+ - create a new partition 2G or more.
+Change type to EFI System.
+ - create a new partition 8G or more.
+Leave type as Linux.
+ - Create a new partition 100%FREE.
+Use remainder of drive.
+Leave type as Linux

 ### Preparing partitions

 Format the first partition as EFI (boot) and set needed flags:

-    mkfs.fat -F 32 -n EFI /dev/nvme0n1p1
+    mkfs.fat -F 32 /dev/nvme0n1p2
     parted /dev/nvme0n1 set 1 esp on
     parted /dev/nvme0n1 set 1 boot on

 Prepare the main encrypted partition

-    cryptsetup -y -v --type luks2 luksFormat --label Debian_Sid /dev/nvme0n1p2
+    cryptsetup -y -v --type luks2 luksFormat --label DEBIANSWAP /dev/nvme0n1p2

 Respond with a "YES" and enter a passphrase twice (-y provides this).

-Open the main partition with a name "cryptroot"
+Open the main partition with a name "OPEN"

-    cryptsetup open /dev/nvme0n1p2 cryptroot
+    cryptsetup open /dev/nvme0n1p2 DEBIANSWAP
     <passphrase>

 Format the main partition as btrfs